Global well - posedness for the defocusing, cubic, nonlinear wave equation in three dimensions for radial initial in $\dot{H}^{s} \times \dot{H}^{s - 1}$, $s > \frac{1}{2}$

 \textbf{Abstract:} In this paper we study the defocusing, cubic nonlinear wave equation in three dimensions with radial initial data.
 The critical space is $\dot{H}^{1/2} \times \dot{H}^{-1/2}$.
 We show that if the initial data is radial and lies in $(\dot{H}^{s} \times \dot{H}^{s - 1}) \cap (\dot{H}^{1/2} \times \dot{H}^{-1/2})$ for some $s > \frac{1}{2}$, then the cubic initial value problem is globally well - posed.
-We use the I - method and the long time Strichartz estimates.
+The proof utilizes the I - method, long time Strichartz estimates, and local energy decay.
 This method is quite similar to the method used in \cite{D2}.